IgnacioTejeraPicossi/learning-with-ai/frontend/README.md

 - ✅ Sidebar navigation for all modules
 - ✅ Idea Log: Filtering, tagging, and delete functionality
 - ✅ Feature Roadmap: View, upvote, subscribe, change status, and generate AI code scaffold
-- ✅ API endpoints: Health check, LLM router, micro-lessons, intent classification, admin endpoints, scaffold generation
+- ✅ API endpoints: Root, concepts, micro-lessons, intent classification, admin endpoints, scaffold generation, route, LLM streaming, video features

 ### 🚀 How to Use

 1. **Navigate** to the **Run Test** section in the sidebar
-2. **Select** your preferred test type (Cypress, Manual, or APIs)
+2. **Select** your preferred test type based on your needs:
+   - **Cypress Tests**: For automated UI testing
+   - **Manual Tests**: For human verification
+   - **API Tests**: For backend health check
 3. **Click** the corresponding "Start" button
-4. **Wait** for test execution (typically 2-3 seconds)
+4. **Wait** for test execution (typically 2-3 seconds for automated tests)
 5. **Review** the detailed results showing pass/fail status and timing

 ### 🔧 Technical Details

-- **Frontend Tests**: Use Cypress for automated UI testing
+- **Frontend Tests**: Use Cypress for automated UI testing with precise timing
-- **Manual Tests**: Provide human-readable checklist for manual verification
+- **Manual Tests**: Provide human-readable checklist for manual verification (no timing needed)
 - **API Tests**: Make real HTTP requests to backend endpoints without requiring external tools
 - **Real-time Results**: Live feedback with detailed timing and status information
 - **Error Handling**: Graceful handling of connection issues and failed requests
+- **Authentication Detection**: Properly identifies endpoints that require authentication

 This comprehensive testing approach ensures both frontend and backend functionality are thoroughly verified, making it easy to identify and resolve issues across the entire application stack.
+The three-tier approach provides flexibility for different testing scenarios and user needs.